 Who is authorized to sign contracts on behalf of Arcadia?

-The University’s Contract Signing Authority Policy describes the officers and members of the University community who are authorized to sign contracts on behalf of Arcadia University.
-In accordance with such Policy, no officer or member of the University community has the authority to sign contracts on behalf of the University or any program, department or division thereof in the absence of a formal, written delegation of authority.
+The University Contract Signing Authority Policy describes the officers and members of the University community who are authorized to sign contracts on behalf of Arcadia University.
+In accordance with such Policy, no officer or member of the University community has the authority to sign contracts on behalf of the University or any program, department or division thereof in the absence of formal, written delegation of authority.
 If you have a question regarding who holds signature authority for a particular contract, please contact the Office of General Counsel.
+If you have questions about signing a contract electronically, please the University's Electronic Signature Statement.

 What happens if a contract is signed by an individual without documented signature authority?